HCGB-IGTP/BacterialTyper/docs/source/devel/documentation/documentation.rst

 in explicit ``.rst`` files, or in examples and tutorials.

 All of these use the reStructuredText_ (ReST) syntax.
 Users should look at the ReST documentation for a full description.
-But some specific hints and conventions Matplotlib uses are useful for creating documentation.
+But some hints and conventions uses are describing as a quickstart for creating documentation.

 .. ###############################################
 .. _internal-section-refs: